The Basics

 Understanding Memex Modes

 Memex has two powerful modes designed to support different phases of your development journey.
+These modes work the same way in both Memex Web and Desktop.

 Plan Mode vs Build Mode